AlibabaCloudDocs/ros/intl.en-US/Best Practices/Website Deployment/Use an ROS template to deploy WordPress and phpMyAdmin.md

 **Note:** You can reconfigure the ZoneId and ImageId parameters in the template.

-The WordPressCluster-phpMyAdmin.ros template enables the system to create and configure resources such as VPCs, SLB instances, VSwitches, NAT gateways, ECS instances, EIPs, Auto Scaling groups, and ApsaraDB for RDS instances.
+The WordPressCluster-phpMyAdmin.ros template enables the system to create and configure resources such as VPCs, SLB instances, vSwitches, NAT gateways, ECS instances, EIPs, Auto Scaling groups, and ApsaraDB RDS instances.

 When you create a stack, configure the following parameters.